algalian/optimizer/readme.txt

 THe cells containing the parameter names must only contain the name and nothing else.
 If another cell somewhere in the sheet has also a parameter name in it (for instance, two cells with the word "Universo" in them), the program will ingest by default the one located upper in the document.
 You can move around the columns where the parameters's values are, but their relative position with their names must remain equal (just to be safe, keep it all tight in a single table as originally portraited)
-Do not add non empty cells below the Channel rows.
+Do not add non empty cells below the Channel rows in the Channel column.